Topologies of nodal sets of random band limited functions: Support of the limiting measures

 \subsection{Proof of Proposition \ref{prop:liminf>0 g1} for $n=2$: monochromatic waves attain all nesting trees}

 In the case that $\alpha = 1$ it is no longer true that the restrictions of the functions in are dense in $C^{m}(\overline{B})$.
 In fact, any member of $\Fc_{\gfr_{1}}$ satisfies and hence any uniform limit of such functions will satisfy the same equation.
 Now for $\alpha=1$ and $n=2$, $H(1)$ consists of a single point and the only issue, as discussed in ~\cite{NS}, in proving that their constant $\beta_{2,1}$ is positive, is to produce one function in $E_{1}$ with a nonsingular component.
 As they note the $J$-Bessel function does the job.
 What remains for $n=2$ is the case of tree ends and to show that we can find an $h\in E_{1}$ with a given tree end.
 The construction is in two steps.
-First we need a modified Approximation Lemma for restriction of $E_{1}$ functions to small compact sets (see ~\cite{CS}) which is valid in $n$-dimensions.
+First we need a modified Approximation Lemma for restriction of $E_{1}$ functions to finite sets; this result follows from the general result in ~\cite{CS}, necessary for dealing with the higher dimensional cases, but for dimension $2$ and finite sets $K$, one can give a simple proof.
+The one given below was suggested by the referee.